The situation now

 | 2026-03-10 | As of 10 March, Reuters reports continued overnight strikes in and around Tehran and reported shutdown at ADNOC's Ruwais refinery after a drone strike, while Reuters also reports U.S. Patriot deployment in southeast Turkey near the Kurecik radar base.
 AP reports new attacks targeting Israel and Gulf states.
 The combined picture points to sustained regional pressure. |

-| 2026-03-08 | AP/Reuters mentions reported hits against oil facilities in Tehran and reported damage to desalination plant in Bahrain; at the same time is CENTCOM's last major public announcement still on March 6. |
+| 2026-03-08 | AP/Reuters mentions reported hits against oil facilities in Tehran and reported damage to a desalination plant in Bahrain; at the same time, CENTCOM's last major public announcement remained on March 6. |

-| 2026-03-07 | Checkpoint in open sources: no new public main announcement that changes the main picture from March 6, but persistently high voltage and risk. |
+| 2026-03-07 | Checkpoint in open sources: no new public main announcement that changes the main picture from March 6, but persistently high tension and risk. |

 | 2026-03-06 | In a Middle East statement, the UN Secretary-General calls for a halt in combat actions and serious diplomatic negotiations. |